Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Outcome:

-In a nuanced decision delivered July 10, 2023, the arbitrator ruled in favor of Emily Johnson, concluding that Mark Sullivan had failed to adequately disclose the known termite problem—information he was aware of but did not disclose when signing the contract.
-Judge Reynolds ordered a settlement amount of $12,000 to be deducted from the sale price to cover repair costs, allowing the sale to proceed.
+In a nuanced decision delivered July 10, 2023, the arbitrator ruled in favor of the claimant, concluding that the claimant had failed to adequately disclose the known termite problem—information he was aware of but did not disclose when signing the contract.
+The arbitrator ruled a settlement amount of $12,000 to be deducted from the sale price to cover repair costs, allowing the sale to proceed.

 Emily accepted the award, grateful to avoid a drawn-out court battle, while Mark expressed frustration but acknowledged the importance of transparency in real estate transactions.